zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior03.md

 ### Ordered description of steps to be taken to execute the test case

-1. A valid domain is verified using Zonemaster CLI
+1. A valid domain is verified with corresponding options "--no-ipv6" or "--no-ipv4" using Zonemaster CLI
 2. If the query don’t receive a CRITICAL or ERROR notice, the test returns PASS

+### Results

+Verifying a valid zone with either IPv4 or IPV6 disabled using the zonemaster CLI does provide expected results without false positive or false negative as seen in the appendix.

 ### Appendix
 ```